 The Subcommittee on Years 1 and 2 identifies courses in the pre-clerkship IMS curriculum that meet the criteria for having an adequate amount of student-faculty interaction to enable an appropriate narrative assessment of student knowledge and skills and makes recommendations to the Medical Curriculum Committee (MCC).
 The MCC reviews the recommendation and has final authority on which courses meet the criteria for the use of narrative assessment.
-After MCC approval, Curriculum Refinement, Innovation and Strategic Planning - Continuous Quality Improvement (CRISP-CQI) discusses the use of student performance evaluations (SPE) in the course with the course leader(s).
+After MCC approval, the Alpert Medical School - Continuous Quality Improvement (AMS-CQI) Committee discusses the use of student performance evaluations (SPE) in the course with the course leader(s).